Free Markets Inequality and the Circular Flow

 Compare:

 They’re not just playing different games - they’re on different planets.
 Free markets don’t fix this.
-In fact, they often make it worse.
+In fact, they often emphasize these differences.

 Let’s recap: